DerrickMarcus/DerrickMarcus.github.io/docs/dev_tools/environment/ubuntu.md

 sudo apt install open-vm-tools-desktop
 ```

-## 3 Configure the proxy
+## 3. Proxy

-### 3.1 Using Clash Verge Rev
+### 3.1 Use Clash Verge Rev (Recommended)

 To visit some foreign websites, we need to use a proxy.
-Clash Verge Rev is a modified version of Clash-for-Windows, but with a core of Clash.Meta(mihomo).
+Clash Verge Rev is a modified version of Clash-for-Windows, but with a core of Clash.Meta(Mihomo).
 You can visit <https://www.clashverge.dev> for detailed information and installation guides.

 Clash Verge Rev requires Ubuntu 24.04, 22.04 or 20.04.
 For Ubuntu 18.04 or earlier, please consider to use [Clash for Windows](https://archive.org/download/clash_for_windows_pkg), or [V2rayN](https://github.com/2dust/v2rayN).